nodeshift/nodeshift/README.md

             --forceLogin             Force a login when using the apiServer login[boolean] --imageTag           The tag of the docker image to use for the deployed application.                 [string] [default: "latest"]
-            --web-app                flag to automatically set the appropriate docker image for web app deployment
                                                              [boolean] [default: false]
             --resourceProfile        Define a subdirectory below .nodeshift/ that indicates where Openshift resources are stored         [string]